canada-ca/design-system/survey/about-tss.md

 The [Policy on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32603) and [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) call on institutions to deliver services that are user-centric by design.

-The GC Task Success Survey measures the performance of the Government of Canada web presence for users in three ways: task success, ease and satisfaction.
+The GC Task Success Survey measures the performance of the Government of Canada web presence for visitors in three ways: task success, ease and satisfaction.

-The survey helps center our work on user needs by:
+The survey helps center our work on visitor needs by:

-* measuring how effectively digital content is serving user needs
+* measuring how effectively digital content is serving visitor needs
-* receiving feedback from users about their experience
+* receiving comments from visitors about their experience
 * identifying areas to prioritize for improvement

 ### Common performance indicators